 Cost-Saving Ideas: Credit Card Accountability - Minimizing the Risk of Error, Misuse and Fraud

-- Instruct and train staff in use of cards and have them provide written acknowledgement that they understand their responsibilities.
+- Train credit card holders and have them acknowledge in writing that they understand their responsibilities.

-- Issue cards in the names of specific individuals to help maintain accountability.
+- Issue cards in the names of the employees for better accountability.

 - Cancel existing cards that are not needed or accounted for.

-- Do not use cards that allow cash advances or cash back from purchases.
+- Don’t issue cards that allow cash advances or cash back from purchases.

-- Establish reasonable credit limits for each purchase, transaction, and/or for the total on the card.
-Reduce the limits on existing cards if necessary.
-Require prior higher authorization for purchases above these limits.
+- Establish reasonable credit limits for each purchase, or for the total credit balance, and require prior higher authorization for any activity above these limits.

 - Establish guidelines for phone, fax and Internet purchases.

 - Keep all cards in a secure location, such as a locked desk drawer, when not being used by authorized personnel.

 - Maintain a log for the use of credit cards shared by more than one staff member

 - Segregate procurement duties among staff, such as approval, verification and payment of claims.

 - Never allow anyone to review and approve their own purchases.